crccheck/crc-irc/README.md

 * Documenting: I've ready a few paradigms for documenting code, JavaScript in particular, but it's not ingrained in me.
 I want to find a convention that's easy to read and if it can be used to auto-generate docs that's a plus.
 * Packaging: I don't know how to package this thing.
 I haven't even gotten around to looking around at other projects.
 * Testing: JavaScript testing is still evolving.
 I've seen [Jasmine](http://pivotal.github.com/jasmine/) and [QUnit](http://docs.jquery.com/Qunit).
 What else is out there?
+I'm trying QUnit for now.
 * Building: Some build process would be nice.
 Concatenating all the .js modules.
 * Licensing: Apache?
 MIT?
 GPL?